Artist

 Donna James

-Donna James is an Ottawa based multi-disciplinary artist known for her video and photographic body of work, which spans over 30 years is best known for her experimental video Maigre Dog that has been exhibited at festivals and galleries nationally and internationally and was featured in the international touring video exhibition, Magnetic North: Canadian Experimental Video that resulted in a book of the same name.
-Her work is also featured in the book, The Skin of the Film: Intercultural Cinema, Embodiment, and the Senses by Laura U. Marks.
+Donna James is an Ottawa-based multi-disciplinary artist known for her video and photographic body of work, which spans over 30 years.
+She is best known for her experimental video Maigre Dog that has been exhibited at festivals and galleries nationally and internationally and was featured in the international touring video exhibition Magnetic North: Canadian Experimental Video, which resulted in a book of the same name.
+Her work is also featured in the book The Skin of the Film: Intercultural Cinema, Embodiment, and the Senses, by Laura U. Marks.

 Her videos are in numerous public collections across Canada, including the National Gallery of Canada, the Canada Council Art Bank, the Ottawa Art Gallery, Oakville Galleries, among others.